Hello There...

 Bachelor of Science Degree: Psychology, Mount Mercy University, 2019

-Iowa Association of Play Therapy: Student Board Member 2021-present
+Iowa Association of Play Therapy: Student Board Member 2021-2022

 Psi Chi – The International Society in Psychology 2018-19